-For volume license purchases that include more than 10 licenses, you can choose to remove specific workstations from Your Account page on corel.com.
+You can choose to remove specific workstations from Your Account page on corel.com.
 To sign in workstations that you previously signed out, you must provide account credentials.
 Alternatively, you can run the setup.exe / s command with PROFILEID again to restore the sign-in of signed out workstations.
 For more information, see "PROFILEID" on page 18.